-In general, all payment plans with the IRS are either long-term installment agreements (monthly payments), short-term payment plans (multiple lump sum deposits within 180 days), or single payments (paying off a tax debt in one deposit or check).
+In general, all IRS payment plans are either long-term installment agreements (monthly payments), short-term payment plans (multiple lump sum deposits within 180 days), or single payments (paying off a tax debt in one deposit or check).

-There are various IRS Payment Plans available to taxpayers, such as:
+There are various IRS Payment Programs available to taxpayers, such as:

 There are very few forms to fill out in comparison to other tax debt payment plans, and you do not need to submit to a thorough financial checkup.
 However, the IRS may still place a federal tax lien on your account until your debt is completely paid, or until you have made at least a few back-to-back payments with no history of defaulting.

 If you owe more than $25,000, but less than $50,000, you are still entitled to a streamlined installment agreement, but with an additional caveat.
 This is where the Fresh Start initiative comes into play.

 An extension of the Streamlined IRS payment plan, this program is for taxpayers who owe between $25,001 and $50,000.
 Limited financial information may be required due to the higher debt amount involved.

 Furthermore, taxpayers who owe up to $50,000 are required to agree to a Direct Debit installment agreement or a Payroll Deduction installment agreement.

 This means that instead of making voluntary payments, a taxpayer in a streamlined installment agreement with a debt between $25,001 and $50,000 must agree to allow the IRS to automatically withdraw monthly payments from a specified bank account, or immediately withdraw the monthly installment from every paycheck.